christiskatsouris/tailEstimates/README.md

 This R package has two main purposes:

-$\textbf{(a).}$ To implement the optimization and estimation procedure that provides in-sample and out-of-sample estimates for the VaR-DCoVaR risk matrix proposed in the paper of [Katsouris, C. (2021)](https://arxiv.org/abs/2112.12031).
+$\textbf{(a).}$ To implement the optimization and estimation procedure that provides in-sample and out-of-sample estimates for the VaR-DCoVaR risk matrix proposed in the paper of [Katsouris, C. (2021)](https://arxiv.org/abs/2112.12031) (coding procedure as per R Script compliled December 2020 at HPC of the University of Southampton).

 $\textbf{(b).}$ To compute the elements of the VaR-DCoVaR risk matrix with both OLS and IVX estimates (as a user defined option) based on pairwise nonstationary quantile predictive regression models fitted on the nodes of the graph.